 addition to wood and fibre, Stora Enso sources other raw materials, products,

-and services from approximately 25 000 suppliers and contractors globally.
-We
+and services from over 20 000 suppliers and contractors globally.
+We have strict sustainability

 Opportunities and challenges